BadIdeaFactory/biffud.com/src/pages/people/bios/anthony-buchanan-jr.md

   - overlord: true
   - member: false
   - accomplice: false
+avatar: anthony-buchanan-jr.jpg
+twitter: anonymous
+github: anonymou
+quote: Quick someone give me a good quote
+score: 1
+---

-bio: "Anthony is a technology consultant, developer and internet denizen.
+Anthony is a technology consultant, developer and internet denizen.
 He likes to solve problems, bridge IT and business, and in his spare time helps runs a non profit that provides volunteer consulting services for non profits (inception!).
 In his day job, he focuses on wrangling data